responsible-ai-collaborative/aiid/README.md

 * ref_number: 25 # (int) The reference number scoped to the incident ID.
 * report_number: 2379 # (int) the incrementing primary key for the report.
 This is a global resource identifier.

-Definitions

-* is_incident: True # (Bool or nil) Determines whether it is officially an incident

 Dates

 * incident_date: `2019-07-25` # (Date) Date the incident occurred.
 Defaults to the article date.